fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/randorisec/MobileHackingCheatSheet">-Basics on commands/tools/info on how to assess the security of mobile applications</a>

+<a href="https://github.com/kleiton0x00/Advanced-SQL-Injection-Cheatsheet">-Advanced SQL Injection Cheatsheet : A cheat sheet that contains advanced queries for SQL Injection of all types.</a>

 <a href="https://blog.oversecured.com/Discovering-vendor-specific-vulnerabilities-in-Android/">-Discovering vendor-specific vulnerabilities in Android</a>

 <a href="https://bugs.xdavidhu.me/google/2022/11/10/accidental-70k-google-pixel-lock-screen-bypass/">-Accidental $70k Google Pixel Lock Screen Bypass </a>